cjpatton/store/README.md

 Note that the length of each `output` is limited to 60 bytes; see the Go documentation for details.

-The `store.StoreProvider` RPC service
+The `StoreProvider` RPC service
 -------------------------------------
-`store.proto` specifies a bare-bones [remote procedure call](http://www.grpc.io/docs/quickstart/go.html) for requesting public shares.
+`pb/store.proto` specifies a bare-bones [remote procedure call](http://www.grpc.io/docs/quickstart/go.html) for requesting public shares.
 The `user` computes `pub` from its map `M` and key `K` and provisions the service provider (out-of-band) with `pub`.
 The request consists of the `user`